mattmassicotte/Nero/README.md

 Well, I guess I cannot say "zero", because I picked a name and made a repository.
 But, still, zero.

+## Building

+This project separates out signing and bundle identifier details.

+- clone the repo
+- `cp User.xcconfig.template User.xcconfig`
+- update `User.xcconfig` with your personal information
+- build/run with Xcode

 ## Contributing and Collaboration

 I'd love to hear from you!
 Get in touch via [mastodon](https://mastodon.social/@mattiem), an issue, or a pull request.